Kunal Nayyar: Career

 Nayyar published a book about his career journey, titled Yes, My Accent is Real: and Some Other Things I Haven’t Told You, in September 2015.

 He voiced another animated movie character named Guy Diamond in DreamWorks' Trolls, released in November 2016.

 In 2020, Nayyar played a convicted serial killer named Sandeep on the Netflix UK production Criminal: UK.
 He appeared in the final episode of Season 2, which was released in August 2020.
 In the same year, he joined the cast of the thriller TV series Suspicion on Apple TV+, based on the Israeli thriller TV series False Flag, alongside Uma Thurman, Elizabeth Henstridge and Elyes Gabel.

 In 2021, he was announced as having been picked to play the title role of A. J. Fikry in the upcoming comedy-drama The Storied Life of A.J.
 Fikry, alongside Lucy Hale and Christina Hendricks, an adaptation of the best-selling novel by Gabrielle Zevin.

 In 2024, Nayyar reunited with Big Bang Theory costar, Melissa Rauch, making a guest appearance on an episode of Night Court.
 Night Court is a revival of the '80s NBC sitcom of the same name.

+Nayyar portrayed Eshaan Sood, an Indian take on Scrooge in the 2025 film Christmas Karma.

+Nayyar's work in philanthropy was largely anonymous before he revealed in an interview in December 2025 that he makes frequent donations to GoFundMe campaigns for funding families' medical bill payments.
+Nayyar told The i Paper that his charitable contributions to GoFundMe campaigns were his "masked vigilante thing".
+He has also given significant support to animal welfare charities and student scholarships.

 Personal life

 In December 2011, Nayyar married Neha Kapur, a model and Femina Miss India 2006.
+Nayyar lives in Los Angeles with his wife but also maintains residences in London and New Delhi.
 According to the University of Portland, Nayyar and his wife have given scholarships for University of Portland students in Performing & Fine Arts and paid for guest artists at the university.